Cycling on the Capital’s Pathways

 Are you planning an outing by bike?
 The following paths, in alphabetical order, will take you to past some of the best scenery in Ottawa and Gatineau.

 Visit the Canada Agriculture and Food Museum along the way.

 Explore Shirleys Bay, and stop for a picnic by the shore of the Ottawa River.

 Ottawa River Pathway

 This 31-kilometre pathway follows the Ottawa River and passes a number of Ottawa’s attractions.
-Stop along the way at the Canadian War Museum, Parliament Hill, and the Ottawa Locks at the northern end of Rideau Canal National Historic Site of Canada.
+Stop along the way at the Canadian War Museum, Parliament Hill and the Ottawa Locks at the northern entrance to the Rideau Canal, a National Historic Site of Canada.

 Rideau Canal Western Pathway

-Delight your senses on this pathway by Commissioners Park and extraordinary flower displays.
+Delight your senses on this pathway, as you pass through Commissioners Park and its extraordinary flower displays.